Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-From the spin-$\frac{9}{2}$ MMPH masters 52-141, 60-96, and 74-610 we obtain more diversified classes whose distributions are shown in Fig.~\ref{fig:10d}(a).
-The critical MMPHs, the smallest of which 50-15 is shown in Fig.~\ref{fig:10d}(b), are generated directly from the masters via {\textsc{States01}} and therefore have gaps in encoding characters (e.g., {\tt 3} and {\tt K} are missing in 50-15).
-The gaps can be closed by programs {\textsc{MMPshuffle}} if needed (e.g., for further processing).
+we obtain critical MMPHs, the smallest of which (50-{\bf 15}) is shown in Fig.~\ref{fig:10d}(a).
+Their strings might have gaps in characters (e.g., {\tt 3} and {\tt K} are missing in 50-15).
+The gaps can be closed by program {\textsc{MMPshuffle}} if needed (e.g., for further processing).